jufab/opentelemetry-angular-interceptor/README.md

       probabilitySampler: '0.7', //Samples a configurable percentage of traces, string value between '0' to '1' logLevel:DiagLogLevel.ALL //(Enum) DiagLogLevel is an Enum from @opentelemetry/api },
+    batchSpanProcessorConfig: { //Only if production = true in commonConfig
+      maxQueueSize: '2048', // The maximum queue size.
+After the size is reached spans are dropped.
+      maxExportBatchSize: '512', // The maximum batch size of every export.
+It must be smaller or equal to maxQueueSize.
+      scheduledDelayMillis: '5000', // The interval between two consecutive exports
+      exportTimeoutMillis: '30000', // How long the export can run before it is cancelled },
     otelcolConfig: {
       url: 'http://localhost:55681/v1/trace', //URL of opentelemetry collector
     },